BornToBeRoot/NETworkManager/docs/01_Home.md

 # What is NETworkManager

-NETworkManager is a powerful tool for managing networks and troubleshooting network problems!
-You can connect to remote systems via Remote Desktop, PowerShell, PuTTY, TigerVNC or AWS Systems Manager Session Manager.
-It includes a variety of tools like a WiFi analyzer, IP scanner, port scanner, ping monitor, traceroute, DNS lookup or an LLDP/CDP capture (and many [more](./Features)).
-You can use profiles, save them encrypted and use them in the various tools.
+### NETworkManager is a powerful tool for managing networks and troubleshooting network problems!

+You can connect to remote systems via Remote Desktop, PowerShell, PuTTY, TigerVNC or AWS (Systems Manager) Session Manager and it includes a variety of features such as a WiFi analyzer, IP scanner, port scanner, ping monitor, traceroute, DNS lookup, or an LLDP/CDP capture (and many [more](./Features)).
+You can use profiles to store your hosts, save them encrypted and use them in the various features.
+Most of the features supports tabs.
 And the best part... it's open source!

 <div align="center">
   <p>